jac459/metadriver/TUTORIALS.md

 #### evalwrite
 This is a new feature that we can attach to a button (or any actionable component).
 - evalwrite: evalwrite allows you to write a value into a variable.
 There are a lot of complex ways to do this, but in this simple example, we will use a very special variable:
 - $Result: $Result is a specific variable being assigned the result of the command.
 In this example, it is very easy because the command is of type "static".
-With an HTTP-GET you would get the result of the call, but with a type static, it just copies the value inserted in command.
+With an HTTP-GET you would get the result of the call, but with a type static it just copies the value inserted in command.
-- evalwrite (2) : Comming back to evalwrite, this function just copies the "value" part into the "variable".
+- evalwrite (2): Coming back to evalwrite, this function just copies the "value" part into the "variable".
   /!\ IMPORTANTE NOTE: You can have multiple evalwrites triggered; the code would look like that: "evalwrite":[{"variable":"LabelStatus","value":"$Result"}, {"variable":"anotherVariable","value":"AnotherValue"}].
 Each evalwrite is between [...], indicating an array, and then as normally: {...}.
-So basically to have an array with 2 evalwrite, it will look like that: [{...}, [{...}].
+So basically to have an array with 2 evalwrites, it will look like this: [{...}, [{...}].

 ### Tutorial Step 3 - Let's go to something more complex...
 Let's extend the previous example.
 Now we will have "UP" and "DOWN"  buttons.
-These buttons change the value of a switch and the switch changes the value of 2 pictures
+These buttons change the value of a switch and the switch changes the value of 2 pictures:
 ```
 {"name":"Tuto Step3",
     "manufacturer":"Your Name",